geek101/CarND-Vehicle-Detection/README.md

 #### Few more examples of vehicle detection using sliding window.

-Once can notice false positives.
+Once can notice false positives(2nd, 4th and 5th).
 ![alt text][image12]

 ---